atimal04/atimal04/README.md

-## atimal04
+# atimal04

 Penetration tester in training.
-60+ macchine su HackTheBox, da Easy a Insane.
+60+ machines on HackTheBox, from Easy to Insane.
-Focus su Active Directory e web exploitation.
+Focus on Active Directory attacks and web exploitation.

-eJPT certified · Security+ incoming · PNPT planned
+eJPT certified · Security+ certified · PNPT planned

-**Cosa trovi qui:**
+**What you'll find here:**
-- writeups su macchine HTB retired
+- writeups on retired HTB machines
-- note tecniche su AD, privesc, web
+- technical notes on AD, privesc, web
-- script che uso durante i test
+- scripts I use during assessments

-Contatti: atimal04@pm.me
+Contact: atimal04@pm.me